vehicle-lang/tutorial/src/chapters/2-language.md

 ## Naming indices

-As ACASXu properties refer to certain elements of input and output tensors, let us give those tensors indices some suggestive names.
+As ACASXu properties refer to certain elements of input and output tensors, let us give those tensor indices some suggestive names.
 This will help us to write a more readable code:

 ```vehicle
 distanceToIntruder = 0   -- measured in metres